 I hit the ground running the moment I arrived after a nearly four-hour journey from Paramaribo.
 I could not wait to dive into the food, culture, and attractions that the Brownsweg area had to offer.
 There, I had some wild experiences, went on some unforgettable adventures, and immersed myself in local life.
 These are the five things to see and do in Brownsweg, Suriname.

-Without question, one of the best things to see and do in Brownsweg is stay at the Stone Island Lodge.
-This lodge is more of a campground talong the shores of the Brokopondo Reservoir, a massive, man-made lake created in the 1960s.
+Without question, one of the best things to see and do in Brownsweg is stay at the Stone Island Lodge on Ston Eiland.
+This lodge is more of a campground along the shores of the Brokopondo Reservoir, a massive, man-made lake created in the 1960s.